Last Updated on October 17, 2023 by Carne DiemJump to Recipe

 Our favorite was to top this Christmas Green Salad is with a homemade Cranberry Vinaigrette dressing.
 This salad dressing recipe is super easy to make and only takes a few minutes.

-Finely dice the dried cranberries and place in a salad dressing carafe.
+First, finely dice the dried cranberries and place in a salad dressing carafe.
 Add in the extra virgin olive oil, balsamic vinegar, honey, Dijon mustard, minced garlic, salt, and pepper.
 Shake until well combined.
 You may need to give it a good shake before serving as well if the oil and vinegar separate.

 How long will the homemade cranberry vinaigrette last?